BurrowsWang/BWJSONMatcher/README.md

 It provides:

-- A universal `JSON Matcher` that matches a JSON string or JSON object up with your data model
+- A universal `JSON Matcher` that matches a JSON data or JSON string or JSON object up with your data model
 - A `catalog` based on `NSObject`, helps you easily transform JSON with any object
 - Three `protocols`, to which your data model should conforms